Decorative image for blog on security and compliance

 Source: 2024 PHP Landscape Report

-The consensus top three most important tactics for PHP teams were implementing strong authentication and access controls (4.38), implementing and enforcing secure coding practices (4.35), and regularly applying security patches and updates in application dependencies (4.20).
-Other strongly represented tactics included monitoring and logging application activities for security incidents (3.99) and performing automated security scanning and testing (3.52).
-The lowest ranking tactic reported was conducting security training for development teams (3.40), which we found interesting as training is necessary to implement secure coding practices.
+Other strongly represented PHP security best practices included monitoring and logging application activities for security incidents (3.99) and performing automated security scanning and testing (3.52).
+The lowest ranking practice reported was conducting security training for development teams (3.40), which we found interesting as training is necessary to implement secure coding practices.

 As identity and access management is a critical concern when securing any application, we were pleased to see so many respondents rating it as their chief security concern.
 As PHP language does not provide any built-in mechanisms for achieving robust access control, choosing the right libraries and approaches are key architectural questions to answer.

 Additionally, we were happy that implementing and enforcing secure coding practices is a top priority for participants.
-We hope to explore this response further in future iterations of this survey as we are curious about what practices and standards are in place and what language features are aiding or obstructing the ability to secure applications.
+We hope to explore this response further in future iterations of this survey as we are curious about what PHP security best practices and standards are in place and what language features are aiding or obstructing the ability to secure applications.

 Back to top